MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Preliminaries

 \section{Preliminaries}

 Consider a Temporal Knowledge Graph (TKG) $\mathcal{G} = (\mathcal{E}, \mathcal{R}, \mathcal{T})$, where $\mathcal{E}$, $\mathcal{R}$, and $\mathcal{T}$ represent the set of entities, relations, and timestamps, respectively. $\mathcal{G} = (\mathcal{E}, \mathcal{R}, \mathcal{T})$ contains abundant temporal factual knowledge in the form of quadruples, i.e., $\mathcal{G} = \{(e_h, r, e_t, t) \mid e_h,e_t \in \mathcal{E}, r \in \mathcal{R}, t \in \mathcal{T} \}$.
 Temporal constraint defines a condition related to a specific time point or interval that must be satisfied by both the answer and its supporting evidence.
-Following Allen's interval algebra~\cite{allen1984towards}, this includes the 13 classical temporal relations (\eg before, meets, overlaps, during, starts, finishes, equals), as well as extended operators such as temporal set relations, duration comparisons, and sorting mechanisms (e.g., first, last, nth)~\cite{TimelineKGQA}.
+Following Allen's interval algebra~\cite{allen1984towards}, this includes the 13 classical temporal relations, as well as extended operators such as temporal set relations, duration comparisons, and sorting mechanisms (e.g., first, last, nth)~\cite{TimelineKGQA}.
 Temporal constraints thus enable fine-grained alignment between natural language queries and temporally consistent evidence paths.

 \begin{definition}[Temporal Path] Given a TKG $\mathcal{G}$, a temporal path is a connected sequence of temporal facts, represented as: $ path_{\mathcal{G}}(e_1, e_{l+1}) = \{(e_1, r_1, e_2, t_1), (e_2, r_2, e_3, t_2), \ldots, (e_l, r_l, e_{l+1}, t_l)\},$ where $l$ denotes the length of the path, i.e., ${\rm{length}}({\rm{path}}_{\mathcal{G}}(e_1, e_{l+1})) = l$.
 The path must satisfy two constraints: (1) connectivity: the tail entity of each fact is identical to the head entity of the next; (2) temporal monotonicity: timestamps are non-decreasing, \ie $t_1 \leq t_2 \leq \cdots \leq t_l$.